 STAT371 Bayesian Data Analysis

-In this course we introduce the theory and application of Bayesian inference.
-We will look at using Bayesian methods to solve the types of problems encountered in STAT110 and STAT210.
-We will consider hierarchical models and models that account for data collection.
+In this course we introduce theory, application, and computing relevant to Bayesian inference.
+We will initially look at using Bayesian methods to solve the types of problems encountered in STAT110 and STAT210.
+We will then extend the methods to more complex data structures and models.
+This includes hierarchical models where random processes occur at different levels and depend on each other, and models that account for data collection.
 Models will be fitted using modern Bayesian software including JAGS and R.

 - Introduction to Bayesian inference

-This course will be useful for students with a good understanding of basic probability and inference (STAT 270) with an interest in applied statistical modelling.
+This course is aimed at students with a good understanding of intermediate probability and inference (STAT 270) with an interest in applied statistical modelling and computing.
 The course shows how Bayesian modelling can be used to fit realistic statistical models to a wide range of data.

 STAT 260, (STAT 261 or 270)